rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 - Since Trezor firmware uses encrypted storage, they developed a script to crack the PIN of the dumped device.

 - The script was able to brute force any 4-digit pin in under two minutes.
-- As a reminder, a PIN brute-force is not directly possible directly on the device, because the storage is automatically wipes after 16 unsuccessful attempts.
+- As a reminder, a PIN brute-force is not directly possible directly on the device, because the storage is automatically wiped after 16 unsuccessful attempts.
 - To protect against this, Satoshi Labs answered, also in 2020, in a [article](https://blog.trezor.io/our-response-to-the-read-protection-downgrade-attack-28d23f8949c6) that the best solution is to set a long PIN (against the brute-force attack) and set a passphrase since the passphrase is not set in the device.

 Reference: